Frequently Asked Questions

 CDC recommends everyone 6 months and older get an updated COVID-19 vaccine to protect against the potentially serious outcomes of COVID-19 illness this fall and winter.

-NOTE: Patient with history of and/or diagnosis of the following should seek additional guidance from their Primary Care Provider (PCP) prior to receiving the COVID-19 vaccine.
+NOTE: Patient with history and/or diagnosis of the following should seek additional guidance from their Primary Care Provider (PCP) prior to receiving the COVID-19 vaccine.

 - History of severe allergic reactions to the COVID-19 vaccine, other vaccines, or any vaccine components